abhinaba-fbr/scriptRunner/README.md

 # scriptRunner

 It is a utility build to run shell scripts in Linux systems.
 It adds few additional features like -
+- Timely executiong of a command, i.e a command can be executed with certain ammount of delay in background (interpretation continues).
+Example
+  `command ---set-time #`
-- timely executiong of a command, i.e a command can be executed with certain ammount of delay.
-Example `command ---set-time #`
+- Timely executiong of a command, i.e a command can be executed with certain ammount of delay in forground (interpretation moves ahead only after the current process execution completes).
+Example
+  `command ---set-time-wait #`
 - Add background process.
 It is similar to running commands in daemon.
 Example `command ---background`
 - Allow cd in shell scripting.
 Initial cwd is considered as the directory where the script is located.